sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 The live hardware workflow is optional for artifact review.
 It is included to document the physical validation path used for the smart-home case study.

+The live ESP32 workflow was tested on macOS only.
+The hardware-free replay workflow should be used by reviewers who do not have the ESP32 setup.

 ### PlatformIO-based firmware workflow

 The ESP32 firmware in this example is managed with PlatformIO and uses the Arduino framework.